WWII_Museum_thumbnail_03.jpg

 Mapping the Final Solution

-2023 saw extensive efforts dedicated to enhancing the museum’s Holocaust education programming and exhibit gallery.
-I was recruited to execute the defining design element for both efforts – a comprehensive map outlining the vast concentration camp network and transportation infrastructure of the Third Reich.
+Eldred’s staff dedicated much of 2023 to enhancing the museum’s Holocaust education programming and exhibit gallery.
+I was recruited to research and develop the defining visual asset for these efforts – a comprehensive map outlining the vast concentration camp network and transportation infrastructure of the Third Reich.
+This proved to be an intense and thought-provoking task.

-A monumental task, this endeavor required deep research into an extraordinarily dark subject.
-First, I used modern digital methods to accurately plot the locations of major camps, ghettos, and smaller subcamps.
-I then gathered historical maps from the 1940’s to determine political borders, and numerous tourist maps from the late 1930’s to accurately trace the critical rail infrastructure of this region.
-Once the major documented deportation routes were represented by arrows to show the movement of people, these various connected components combined to tell a chilling story.
+I first compiled lists of major camps, ghettos, and smaller subcamps, then used modern digital methods to accurately plot these locations.
+Next, I gathered historical maps from the 1940’s to determine political borders, and numerous tourist maps from the late 1930’s to accurately trace the critical rail infrastructure of this region.
+The final layer was adding the major documented deportation routes, represented by arrows, showing the movement of people Eastward.

-It was common practice for wartime fighter pilots and bomber crews to paint pinup girls on the noses of their aircraft.
+It was common practice for wartime bomber crews and fighter pilots to paint “pin-up girls” on the noses of their aircraft.
 In the spirit of wartime “nose art,” the Museum commissioned me to create a custom pinup of their own as a tribute to local munitions plant workers and assembly line inspectors.
 This illustration is featured on several popular gift shop items including the iconic Zippo lighter, manufactured just miles away in Bradford, PA.

 Who doesn’t love a good museum gift shop?
 I worked with the museum to provide various concepts and logo adaptations to keep the Museum store stocked with fresh merch…perfect for raising funds and helping visitors look stylish while visiting WWII battle sites.